dennisvink/rubycfn/README.md

 [RubyCfn](https://rubycfn.com/) is a light-weight tiny CloudFormation, Deployment Manager and ARM DSL to make expressing AWS templates as Ruby code a bit more pleasing to the eye.

+You can find the [CloudFormation Compiler](https://rubycfn.com/) at https://rubycfn.com with examples.

 Note, as of 0.3.3 the default project structure changed quite a bit.
 The README.md does not reflect those changes yet.
 A rubycfn project is now provisioned with a nested stack set up, and includes a nested VPC and a nested ECS stack.